 We have the technology.

 But we do NOT have enough money to make this happen.
-Money creates the problem through artificial scarcity and prevents humanity from achieving peace and real progress.
+Money creates the problem through artificial scarcity, competition, and exploitation and prevents humanity from achieving peace and real progress.
 Plus, we also have to battle the fact that doing things are that good for the people and good for the environment do not result in high profit margins.

 Here is a longer video about RBE from TROM (Be prepared for a Scottish accent! )